A Mighty Girl's top picks of books for children and teens about girls' summertime adventures, growth, and discovery!

 On a swelteringly hot summer day — after many such days — Tessie waits and waits for the rain to cut through the heat.
 When it finally does, it is such a welcome relief that even the mamas come out to dance and play in the rain!
 The refreshing, cool rain leaves everyone ""purely soothed,/ fresh as dew,/ turning toward the first sweet rays of the sun."
 John J Muth’s vivid watercolors capture the arid feeling of too many hot days in a row — and then the relief when the rain finally falls — while Karen Hesse’s dreamy, poetic text depicts an optimistic little girl and a special friendship between neighbors that's strengthened by a celebration of summer rains.

 On a long hiking and camping trip with her aunt and uncle, Rhoda makes a beeline for what she loves most: rocks!
 Everywhere she looks there are rocks with different patterns and colors and textures, and all of her treasures end up in her increasingly heavy backpack.
 By the last day, though, her pack is too heavy to lift.
 Fortunately, she comes up with a clever solution — one that will allow her to share the beauty of her finds with future hikers.
-This charming story of a nature-loving girl will inspire kids to indulge their own scientific curiosity this summer.
+This charming story of a nature-loving girl will inspire kids to indulge their own scientific curiosity, and give them new perspective on the things they see every day.

 While her little girl gets excited for their trip to the beach, Sukie the dog is dreading it.
 After all, the beach is so big... the waves are so whooshy... and there might be lobsters!
 Sukie uses her fears as a justification for staying up on the sand, but when beloved stuffed animal Chunka Munka gets swept out to sea, Sukie is able to overcome all of it to swim out and save the day.
 A charming and funny story with clever details in the illustrations — including plenty of lobsters — this book will remind readers that overcoming a fear is a truly empowering summer experience!